SamehOssama/CSE231s_Lab6/README.md

 ### ArxmlParser.java
 The first approach is the `DOM` parser library from `w3c`.
 The code does the following:
+1) Check if the file is of a worng extension, then throw `NotVaildAutosarFileException`.
+If it is empty, then throw `EmptyAutosarFileException`.
-1) Load the `.arxml` file in memory as a document object which contains `container` nodes.
+2) Load the `.arxml` file in memory as a document object which contains `container` nodes.
-2) Get the `container` nodes inside an array and sort them based on their `SHORT-NAME` tag content.
+3) Get the `container` nodes inside an array and sort them based on their `SHORT-NAME` tag content.
-3) Create a new document object and append to it the root `AUTOSAR` node then the sorted container nodes get appended to it.
+4) Create a new document object and append to it the root `AUTOSAR` node then the sorted container nodes get appended to it.
-4) Create a new `.arxml` file with the new document object.
+5) Create a new `.arxml` file with the new document object.

 ### ArxmlSolver.java
 The second approach is to get the input as string:
 The code does the following:
+1) Check if the file is of a worng extension, then throw `NotVaildAutosarFileException`.
+If it is empty, then throw `EmptyAutosarFileException`.
-1) Convert the file to a string.
+2) Convert the file to a string.
-2) Get the container attributes in a 2D array where each container is the row and the attribute values as an array `["SHORT-NAME", "UUID", "LONG-NAME"]`.
+3) Get the container attributes in a 2D array where each container is the row and the attribute values as an array `["SHORT-NAME", "UUID", "LONG-NAME"]`.
-3) Sort the container array by the `"SHORT-NAME"` attribute.
+4) Sort the container array by the `"SHORT-NAME"` attribute.
-4) Replace the old values in the file string and output the string to the file.
+5) Replace the old values in the file string and output the string to the file.

 ### start.bat
 The batch file which compiles and runs the program.
 It performs 3 test cases: